bitrix24/b24restdocs/api-reference/crm/contacts/crm-contact-get.md

 [`crm_multifield[]`](../data-types.md) | Links.
 Service field ||
 |#

-**Fields for connections with external data sources**
+**Fields for linking with external data sources**

 If the contact was created by an external system, then:
-- the field `ORIGINATOR_ID` stores the string identifier of that system
+- the `ORIGINATOR_ID` field stores the string identifier of that system
-- the field `ORIGIN_ID` stores the string identifier of the contact in that external system
+- the `ORIGIN_ID` field stores the string identifier of the contact in that external system
-- the field `ORIGIN_VERSION` stores the version of the contact data in that external system
+- the `ORIGIN_VERSION` field stores the version of the contact data in that external system

 #|
 || **Name**